Phobia (Breaking Benjamin album): Track listing

 1The CD released with the Phobia Collectors Edition DVD also includes this track.

 2This track is not listed on the album's back insert.
 When played, it appears as track 14, making "So Cold" track 15 and "Rain" track 16.

-Track listing
+Collectors edition DVD

 This DVD was released in April 2007 as part of the Phobia Collectors Edition CD and DVD package; it features the band's entire February 11, 2007 concert at Stabler Arena in Bethlehem, Pennsylvania.